preethiprakash1/communitycompass/README.md

-# 4156 Mini Project README
+# Community Compass README
-This is the GitHub repository for the Community Compass service associated with the COMS 4156 Advanced Software Engineering Mini Project.
+This is the GitHub repository for the Community Compass service.

 #### Team members:
 - Nicole Lin, nsl2126